wangshengjia/LeeGo/README.md

 `Brick` is designed to be JSON convertible, which makes possible that you can control your app’s interface, from tweak some UIKit appearances to create view/cell with brand new design **remotely** via JSON payload.
 Please check out ["JSON encodable & decodable"](Docs/Remote.md) for more details.

 ## Best practices
-For best practices and more design details, please checkout [More Design Details](Docs/Design.md)
+For best practices and more design details, please checkout [more design details](Docs/Design.md)

 ## Installation
 #### Cocoapods